Skip to Content

 kirsten_miller_author

-Kirsten has also written more than a dozen books for middle-grade and young adult readers.
+Kirsten has written more than a dozen books for middle-grade and young adult readers.

 By the way, there’s another Kirsten Miller who wrote a book called “All That Is Left,” which you might see in her list of works.
 Although they’re not the same person, Kirsten thinks that the other Kirsten must be quite lovely and talented.